What is the best time to visit Budapest?

 The Pearl of the Danube

 Budapest is two cities in one — hilly, royal Buda on the west bank and flat, café-lined Pest on the east, joined by the Danube and a string of iconic bridges.
 It is one of Europe's great thermal-spa capitals, with more than a hundred hot springs feeding grand Ottoman and Belle Époque bath houses.
+By day, dive into the city's food and wine scene — paprika-rich classics, central market stalls and natural-wine bars.
 By night the Jewish Quarter's ruin bars take over, set in crumbling courtyards reborn as some of the most atmospheric drinking dens in Europe.
+Arriving early or leaving late?
+Drop bags at one of our recommended luggage storage spots in Budapest and make the most of every hour.

 Neo-Gothic riverside masterpiece — book a tour.